FusionAuth/fusionauth-site/site/_posts/2021-04-23-currentdesk-fusionauth.md

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

 **Brittany:** We use FusionAuth primarily for OAuth.

+> When FusionAuth says it's built for devs, they mean it!

 **Dan:** What problems did we solve for you?
 And how were you solving them before FusionAuth?